 - Using this medicine while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease, liver disease, congestive heart failure, dehydration, or hyponatremia (low sodium in your blood).
+- Make sure your doctor knows if you are breastfeeding, or if you have kidney problems, liver disease, or heart or blood vessel problems (including heart failure).
+Also tell your doctor if you have had angioedema that was caused by a blood pressure medicine.

 Possible Side Effects While Using This Medicine